 The discussion surrounding concussion and the risks involved with contact sports is common in the news today.
 In fact, it’s hard to avoid the topic.
-Despite increase awareness, misconceptions surrounding this injury remain.
+Despite increased awareness, misconceptions surrounding this injury remain.
 With the soccer season fast approaching, concussion awareness and prevention is even more important.TRIA Sports Concussion Program about what coaches, parents, and players should know about concussions.

 “You don’t just shake off concussion symptoms”